Krishanu-Choudhury/stats220/README.md

-# 📊 Data Analysis Projects: Consumer Data & Liquor Stores and Schools
+# 📊 Data Analysis Projects: Consumer Data & Liquor Stores Vs School Donations Data

 This repository showcases two data analysis projects completed using R as part of the University of Auckland's STATS 220 course.
 The projects focus on trends in consumer shopping behavior and an investigation into whether the proximity of liquor stores (within 1 km) influences the total donations received by English-medium secondary schools in the Auckland region.